Research Artist Offers to

 Pay to Show Your Art

-Do you get unsolicited emails, DMs or other offers to get exposure for your art, to build you a website, to post work on social media pages, to be in art fairs, to be part of art fair booths, to show at galleries, to put your art on websites, to apply for contests or awards, to be in art books or directories, or to get other forms of publicity?
+Do you get unsolicited emails, DMs or other offers to get exposure for your art, to build you a website, to post work on social media pages, to be in art fairs, to be part of art fair booths, to show at galleries, to put your art on a website, to apply for contests or awards, to be in art books or directories, to increase your sales, or to get other forms of publicity?
 If yes, do you have to pay?
 Are there fees involved?
-With any such offer or invitation that comes to you unsolicited from senders you've never heard of, you need to know more before you get all excited.
+With any such offer or invitation that comes to you unsolicited from senders or DMs you've never heard of, you need to know more before you get all excited about signing on.

 What's the big deal about paying?
 Because if you're being asked to pay, you have to figure out whether the offer is more about your art or your money.
 You want to do business with people who are interested in your art first, who care about advancing your career, and not simply about getting paid up front.
 Most importantly, you want to know the full benefits of signing on before you pay.
 That's what this article is about-- giving you the tools you need to make sure anyone who approaches you about your art is doing so because they are genuinely impressed by your work and by you as an artist-- and not by your bank account.
 In other words, when you have to pay, being able to research and fully understand what you're getting in exchange is essential.

 The most important part of spending your money wisely is making sure whoever you are paying ACTIVELY promotes, shows, and makes other efforts to SELL YOUR ART.
 It is NOT enough to put a few images of your art on a website or social media page, to send out an email or two with several images of your art along with images of art by other artists, or otherwise show your art without promoting it (or you).
 Posting or showing your art with little or no marketing or promotion efforts beyond that is NOT how art gets sold.
-Sad to say, many of the businesses and individuals who offer exposure in exchange for pay spend FAR MORE TIME soliciting artists to pay them for services than they do actively representing, showing, promoting, and making efforts to sell the work once they get paid.
+Sad to say, many of the businesses and individuals who offer exposure in exchange for cash spend FAR MORE TIME soliciting artists to pay them for services than to actively represent, show, promote, and actually sell the work once they get paid.

 In the art world, representing an artist means regularly promoting, communicating about, or otherwise calling attention to their art on an ongoing basis.
 This includes introducing the artist and their art, making contact with art lovers and collectors who may be interested in buying, sending out press releases and announcements featuring their art, and most importantly, having their efforts result in sales.
 You want this done on a regular basis, not just one or two times and that's it.
 If you receive an email or DM from anyone who says they are interested in promoting or publicizing your art, or thinks your art is good enough to show or sell, ask them how they intend to show and sell it.